srl295/adropcal/README.md

 `npm i && node index.js`

+The calendar is then written to `drops.ics` and the program exits.

+### As a server

+Set the `PORT` variable to a number such as 3000 and run the process.

 The calendar is then presented at <http://127.0.0.1:3000> (or alternate `$PORT`).

-Access for example http://127.0.0.1:3000/drops.ics and it will download or subscribe an .ics file with the drop cutoff dates
+Access for example http://127.0.0.1:3000/drops.ics and it will download or subscribe an .ics file with the drop cutoff dates.

 ## License